nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 This is called *horizontal gene transfer*.

 It may seem counter-intuitive to give away your code to your competitors, but consider: the thing evolution is optimizing here is not the organism, but the gene.
-If a gene which confers, say, antibiotic resistance gets copied into a new organism and that organism thrives, then the gene is successful even if the old organism is out-competed, and the gene will get passed on to more organisms.
+If a gene which confers, say, antibiotic resistance gets copied into a new organism and that organism thrives, then the gene is successful even if the old organism is out-competed by the new.
+The *gene* will get passed on to more organisms.

 Yep, Free Software is billions of years old, and there's been a whole lot of cutting and pasting from the primordial script archive.